 Some of the biggest threats to pipelines come from unauthorized construction, development, encroachment and digging activities.
-To protect people and the environment, and to reduce the risk of pipeline damage, state and federal laws require anyone planning ground disturbance activities near a pipeline ROW to call their local toll-free One Call number or call 8-1-1 in advance of the activity.
+To protect people and the environment, and to reduce the risk of pipeline damage, state and federal laws require anyone planning ground disturbance to call their local One Call Notification Center or call 8-1-1 in advance of the activity.